hmcts/rpx-xui-terms-and-conditions/README.md

         - postgresql-admin-pw
         - appinsights-instrumentationkey-tc
  ```
-are set within the values.yaml and there is NO REFERENCE to them within any /config/*.yaml file.
+are set within the values.yaml and there should be NO REFERENCE to them within any /config/*.json file.

 The application pulls out the secrets directly using `propertiesVolume.addTo()`